Poisoning of Sergei and Yulia Skripal: United Kingdom

-In April 2021, Mishkin and Chepiga were linked to an explosion at an arms depot in the Czech Republic in 2014.
-The following month Nick Bailey, who continued to feel the effects of his poisoning and had retired early as a result, began personal injury litigation against Wiltshire Police; an undisclosed settlement was reached in April 2022.
+In May 2021 Nick Bailey, who continued to feel the effects of his poisoning and had retired early as a result, began personal injury litigation against Wiltshire Police; an undisclosed settlement was reached in April 2022.

-Russian public opinion

-The Moscow Times reported later in the year of the poisonings:

 Recovery money

 As of 17 October 2018, a total of £7.5 million had been pledged by government in support of the city and to support businesses, boost tourism and to cover unexpected costs.
 Wiltshire Council had spent or pledged £7,338,974 on recovery, and a further £500,000 "was in the pipeline":